 This is the 21st year of School FIRST, a financial accountability system for Texas school districts implemented by the Texas Education Agency (TEA).
 The primary goal of School FIRST is to achieve quality performance in the management of school districts’ financial resources, a goal made more significant due to the complexity of accounting associated with Texas’ school finance system.

 TEA assigns one of four financial accountability ratings to Texas school districts, with the highest being “A” for Superior Achievement, followed by “B” for Above-Standard Achievement, “C” for Standard Achievement and “F” for Substandard Achievement.

-“The Schools FIRST accountability rating ensures that Texas school districts are accountable not only for student learning, but also for achieving these results cost-effectively and efficiently,” Pearland ISD Superintendent John Kelly said.
-“The information provided by the School First system will guide us in our continued efforts to maximize each taxpayer dollar.”
+“The Schools FIRST accountability rating ensures that Pearland ISD and all Texas school districts are accountable not only for student learning, but also for financial accountability with the state requirements,” Pearland ISD Director of Finance Brittany Kaighen said.
+“The information provided by the School First system will continue to guide us in our efforts to maximize each taxpayer dollar.”